Kharchevskyi/mediamonks-album/README.md

 https://clean-swift.com

 - Used **States** with generics parameters to handle views based on different states.
-  *Try to load albums with slow internet connection and without internet to take a look on state handlings and "nice animations").*
+  *Try to load albums with slow
+  net connection and without internet to take a look on state handlings and "nice animations").*

 *3-d party libraries*
 ```